Women-owned and operated since 1989

 Katie Arnone is a Licensed Masters Social Worker who is passionate about providing individualized care to women and children.
 Katie completed her Masters in Social Work and Masters in Women and Gender Studies at Southern Connecticut State University.
 Taking an eclectic approach to care, she draws her techniques from an array of areas while providing a safe, non-judgmental, therapeutic space.
 Her work is guided by understanding the connection between mind, body and spirit.
 Katie aims to support women facing life transitions, anxiety, depression, and trauma.
 When working with children, Katie fosters a creative means to connect with children and support parents in navigating mental health and behavioral management issues.
 Katie has worked in a variety of settings including adult substance use treatment and methadone maintenance, child outpatient, and school-based settings.
 Katie utilizes the therapeutic space as a way to create understanding and empowerment to promote healing and change.

-Michaela is a Licensed Master Social Worker who recently joined WCP.
-She obtained her MSW from the University of Saint Joseph.
+Michaela is a Licensed Clinical Social Worker who obtained her MSW from the University of Saint Joseph.
 In addition to working at WCP, Michaela works at the Veteran’s Administration providing essential services to our Veterans, including psychotherapy, help connecting with mental health/substance use treatment, and providing case management services to veterans who are homeless.
 Michaela also provides group therapy at an inpatient psychiatric hospital for clients with mental health and substance use disorders.
 Michaela works with children, adolescents and adults, which allows her to engage in various evidence based practices with a focus on anxiety, depression, mood disorder, PTSD, and domestic violence.
 Michaela has experience running individual and group therapy sessions using CBT, DBT, Person-Centered Therapy and Motivational Interviewing with diverse populations including clients in jail diversion programs, survivors and perpetrators of domestic violence and with clients in need of anger management.
 She accepts Aetna, Cigna and Husky insurance.

 Jennifer is a Licensed Marriage and Family Therapist who obtained her MS MFT at Central Connecticut